home-assistant/developers.home-assistant/docs/auth_api.md

 }
 ```

+Additionally, a long-lived access token can be created using the UI tool located at the bottom of the user's Home Assistant profile page.

 ## Making authenticated requests

 Once you have an access token, you can make authenticated requests to the Home Assistant APIs.